Whiplash Injury – Symptoms and Treatment

 What are whiplash symptoms?

-Because the soft tissues in the neck become stretched and sprained, a number of symptoms can also occur following whiplash injury.
+Because the soft tissues in the neck become stretched and strained, a number of symptoms can also occur following whiplash injury.
 Symptoms after the initial trauma can occur immediately after the injury or even after a few days.
-Additionally, do note that whiplash can also occur at relatively low speed crashes.
+Additionally, do note that whiplash can also occur at relatively low-speed crashes.

 - Pain in the shoulders and arms